bibleexchange/courses/poetry/en/300_proverbs_introduction.md

 No single verse of Scripture gives us a complete view on any one subject.
 Compare one proverb with other proverbs and other Scriptures to get a better understanding of it.

 We have to read Proverbs with an understanding that there are things in life that are complicated.
-From the proverbs we see that "The blessing of the LORD makes rich" (10:22) and also that "Violent men get riches" (11:16).
+From the proverbs we see that "The blessing of the LORD makes rich" (10:22), but they also acknowledge that many times wicked people seem to go unpunished (11:16).

 ##### Just because a proverb says something is better than something else, does not mean that the thing compared is inherently bad